makaixindalao/DMA-Pcileech-AX200/README.md

 This firmware offers base-space ratio coverage, device emulation, and extensive feature obfuscation.

 It has been successfully tested on platforms such as VGK FACEIT.
+## ⚠️ Important Update on Network Card Firmware

+ACE has now marked all **Intel** and **Realtek** series network cards.
+In the future, **network card firmware** will be fully detected.
+Scammers who are exploiting our open-source technology will soon be exposed.

+### Why We Open-Sourced This Project
+The primary purpose of open-sourcing this project was to **counter the exploitation of our work**.
+By making the technology publicly available, we ensure that **malicious users** cannot hide behind our creations and resell them unlawfully.

+We will continue to monitor and update the firmware to stay ahead of these attempts.

+Thank you for your continued support.

 **Purpose of Open Source**: Following a leak by a customer, the firmware became widely distributed and resold.
 To address this, it has been made public.